Geography of Canada

-Canada can be divided into seven physiographic regions: the Canadian Shield, the Interior Plains, the Great Lakes-St. Lawrence Lowlands, the Appalachian region, the Western Cordillera, Hudson Bay Lowlands and the Arctic Archipelago.
-Canada is also divided into fifteen terrestrial and five marine ecozones, encompassing over 80,000 classified species of life.
-Since the end of the last glacial period, Canada has consisted of eight distinct forest regions, including extensive boreal forest on the Canadian Shield; 42 per cent of the land acreage of Canada is covered by forests (approximately 8 per cent of the world's forested land), made up mostly of spruce, poplar and pine.
+Canada can be divided into seven physiographic regions: the Canadian Shield, the Interior Plains, the Great Lakes–St. Lawrence Lowlands, the Appalachian region, the Western Cordillera, Hudson Bay Lowlands, and the Arctic Archipelago.
+Canada is also divided into 15 terrestrial and five marine ecozones, encompassing over 80,000 classified species of life.
+Since the end of the last glacial period, Canada has consisted of eight distinct forest regions, including extensive boreal forest on the Canadian Shield; 42 percent of the land acreage of Canada is covered by forests (approximately 8 percent of the world's forested land), made up mostly of spruce, poplar, and pine.
 Canada has over 2,000,000 lakes—563 greater than 100 km2—which is more than any other country, containing much of the world's fresh water.
-There are also freshwater glaciers in the Canadian Rockies, the Coast Mountains and the Arctic Cordillera.
+There are also freshwater glaciers in the Canadian Rockies, the Coast Mountains, and the Arctic Cordillera.
 A recent global remote sensing analysis also suggested that there were 6,477 km^{2} of tidal flats in Canada, making it the 5th ranked country in terms of how much tidal flat occurs there.
 Protected areas of Canada and National Wildlife Areas have been established to preserve ecosystems.

-Canada is geologically active, having many earthquakes and potentially active volcanoes, notably the Mount Meager massif, Mount Garibaldi, Mount Cayley, and the Mount Edziza volcanic complex.
-Average winter and summer high temperatures across Canada range from Arctic weather in the north, to hot summers in the southern regions, with four distinct seasons.
+Canada is geologically active, experiencing many earthquakes and potentially active volcanoes, notably the Mount Meager massif, Mount Garibaldi, Mount Cayley, and the Mount Edziza volcanic complex.
+Average winter and summer high temperatures across Canada range from Arctic weather in the north to hot summers in the southern regions, with four distinct seasons.

 Physiography

-Canada can be divided into seven physiographic regions: the Canadian Shield, the Interior Plains, the Great Lakes-St. Lawrence Lowlands, the Appalachian region, the Western Cordillera, Hudson Bay Lowlands, and the Arctic Archipelago.
+Canada can be divided into seven physiographic regions: the Canadian Shield, the Interior Plains, the Great Lakes–St. Lawrence Lowlands, the Appalachian region, the Western Cordillera, Hudson Bay Lowlands, and the Arctic Archipelago.

-Canada covers 9984670 km2 and a panoply of various geoclimatic regions, of which there are seven main regions.
-Canada also encompasses vast maritime terrain, with the world's longest coastline of 243042 km.
+also encompasses vast maritime terrain, with the world's longest coastline of 243042 km.
 The physical geography of Canada is widely varied.
 Boreal forests prevail throughout the country, ice is prominent in northerly Arctic regions and through the Canadian Rocky Mountains, and the relatively flat Canadian Prairies in the southwest facilitate productive agriculture.
-The Great Lakes feed the St. Lawrence River (in the southeast) where lowlands host much of Canada's population.
+The Great Lakes feed the St. Lawrence River (in the southeast), where lowlands host much of Canada's population.

-The National Topographic System is used by Natural Resources Canada for providing general purpose topographic maps of the country.
-The maps provide details on landforms and terrain, lakes and rivers, forested areas, administrative zones, populated areas, roads and railways, as well as other man-made features.
-These maps are used by all levels of government and industry for forest fire and flood control (as well as other environmental issues), depiction of crop areas, right-of-way, real estate planning, development of natural resources and highway planning.
+The National Topographic System is used by Natural Resources Canada to provide general–purpose topographic maps of the country.
+The maps provide detail on landforms and terrain, lakes and rivers, forested areas, administrative zones, populated areas, roads and railways, as well as other man-made features.
+These maps are used by all levels of government and industry for forest fire and flood control (as well as other environmental issues), depiction of crop areas, right-of-way, real estate planning, development of natural resources, and highway planning.